 Chronic lymphocytic leukemia (CLL) is a type of cancer that starts from white blood cells (called lymphocytes) in the bone marrow.
 CLL mainly affects older adults, and accounts for about one-third of all leukemias.

 Whether you’re worried about developing chronic lymphocytic leukemia, making decisions about treatment, or trying to stay well after treatment, we can help.
-Find detailed information in our Detailed Guide, or get a shorter, simpler version in our Overview Guide.
+Find detailed information in our Detailed Guide, or get a shorter, simpler version in If You Have Chronic Lymphocytic Leukemia.

 Learn about the causes of chronic lymphocytic leukemia and what you might be able to do to help lower your risk.